Best mobile plans for seniors [June 2026]

 Why we like it

-We looked at mobile plans that have a monthly data allowance of 20-50GB.
-Dodo’s 40GB plan is our top pick for the month.
-You’ll save $60 over 4 months with its latest offer.
+We looked at mobile plans on the Optus network that cost $35 a month or less.
+Dodo’s 40GB plan is our top pick.
+You’ll save $90 over 6 months with its latest offer, plus the ongoing price stacks up well against our $1 per GB benchmark.

 Pros